ycl310/KahootFloodBot/README.md

 ```
 In the file directory and make sure you have Python installed

-Don't do this to your teacher, online teaching is hard.
+Don't do this to your teacher, bc this is only for educational purposes

 # Resources